 The user on the right has his feet pulled slightly underneath his desk chair.
 This is another poor posture example that requires constant activation of the hamstring muscles.
 He has his knees bent way too much, which overextends his quadricep muscles.
 Holding this sitting posture for long periods of time will shorten the hamstrings, while lengthening the quadriceps.
 All of those muscles will be overused and inflexible.
 In this case, a foot rest would eliminate a lot of this repetitive strain.

-Difference between Feet are Flat on the Floor and One with Good Posture
+Difference Between Feet are Flat on the Floor and One with Poor Foot Posture

 The user on the right is using good posture for the most part.
 However, he has his arms extended a little too much in my opinion.
 This will cause chronic internal shoulder rotation and joint dysfunction.
 It will also cause overextension, tension and pain on the muscles in the upper back.
 I would pull my chair closer to my desk so I didn’t have to reach as far forward to use the keyboard and mouse.